-Lower-division courses included in the LOWER-DIVISION ACADEMIC COURSE GUIDE MANUAL and specified in the definition of "Lower-Division Course Credit" shall be freely transferable to and accepted as comparable degree credit by any Texas public institution of higher education where the equivalent course is available for fulfilling baccalaureate degree requirements.
+Lower-division courses included in the LOWER-DIVISION ACADEMIC COURSE GUIDE MANUAL shall be freely transferable to and accepted as comparable degree credit by any Texas public institution of higher education where the equivalent course is available for fulfilling baccalaureate degree requirements.
 It is understood that each Texas institution of higher education may have limitations that invalidate courses after a specific length of time.

-For Texas community colleges, these freely transferable courses are identified in the latest revised edition of the Texas Higher Education Coordinating Board Publication LOWER-DIVISION ACADEMIC COURSE GUIDE MANUAL (revised Spring 2018).
+For Texas community colleges, these freely transferable courses are identified in the latest revised edition of the Texas Higher Education Coordinating Board Publication LOWER-DIVISION ACADEMIC COURSE GUIDE MANUAL.
 Specifically excluded are courses designated as vocational, ESL, ESOL, technical, developmental or remedial, and courses listed as "basic skills."